openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 * Begin by signing up and authenticating to Auth0.
 * Follow the 'vanillajs' quickstart from Auth0: https://auth0.com/docs/quickstart/spa/vanillajs/interactive
-* Configure the Callback URLs, Logout URLs and Allowed Web Origins.
+* Configure the Callback URLs and Logout URLs.
 Replace the values accordingly, for me, I used: the value `https://*.browzerexample.demo.openziti.org:8446`

 ---